0x01d/website/blogs/optimizing-rbn-dev-for-size-part-2-removing-the-bloat.md

 that is better.

 Then one has to ask himself, what is the benefit of code-highlighting on the client.
-What if I could have the code highlighted during the blog generation step?
-Since I already use a blog generation step to parse all the tags and split the metadata from the markdown.
-This would drastically reduce the binary size.
+Since I already use a blog generation step to parse all the blogs and tags.

-The only problem then is that I use `cmark_pulldown` a markdown parser, and markdown doesn't have colors.
-Let me ponder a bit.
+So I decided to tokenize using syntect in the build step and parse the tokens manually on the client inside the wasm.
+I feel stupid that I didn't think of this before implementing a syntax parser on the frontend -lol sometimes you need to think before acting ;).

+I prompted claude to remove the dependencies on syntect and serde, it did a remarkably good job at removing serde and syntect from the deps.
+But in the meantime it broke some functionality of the tags system.
+Let me fix that quickly and keep going with removing bloateru.